Understanding Form W-2, the Wage and Tax Statement

-Understanding Your W-2—All Those Lettered Boxes
+Understanding Your W-2: All Those Lettered Boxes

-Form W-2 actually comes in a variety of sizes, shapes and formats.
+Form W-2 actually comes in a variety of sizes, shapes, and formats.
 The exact format you'll see when you look at yours will depend on the way your employer processes payroll.
 But every Form W-2 contains the same information regardless.

-Boxes A through F are all identifying information: your Social Security number, your employer's tax ID number or EIN, everyone's addresses and full legal names.
+Boxes A through F are all identifying information: your Social Security number, your employer's tax ID number or EIN, everyone's addresses, and full legal names.
 Box D is a control number that identifies your unique Form W-2 document in your employer's records.

 If your name has changed, ask your company to update its records.
-If you've recently moved so your address has changed, this shouldn't be a complication as long as your tax return bears your current, correct address.
+If you've recently moved and your address has changed, this shouldn't be a complication as long as your tax return bears your current, correct address.

-All Those Numbered Boxes—What Do They Mean?
+All Those Numbered Boxes: What Do They Mean?

 The numbered boxes on Form W-2 record your financial information.